useawise/api-doc/docs/authentication/Bearer-Authentication.md

-# Bearer-Authentication

 ---
-tags: [authentication]
+tags: [authentication,bearer]
 ---

+# Bearer-Authentication

 Each authenticated request requires the `Authorization` header to be set with the string `Bearer <token>` where `<token>` must be replaced with the User Token obtained following the link [https://app.convess.com/a/-/-/profile/edit](https://app.convess.com/a/-/-/profile/edit).